How to open a Swiss bank account online for non-residents

-2. Migros Bank
+2. Migros Bank accounts for non-residents

 Migros Bank has a range of different accounts on offer – and although their website is only available in German, Italian and French, accounts are available to foreigners as well.
 To open an account you’ll usually need to visit a branch, though – so you may need to take a local friend with you if you choose a Migros account.

 UBS has a few different account options which may suit foreigners depending on their individual situation.
 You’ll be able to check out the packages available online, then click to the account application stage to get an account package and proposal based on your personal circumstances including your income level.

 Personal accounts are free to open and close – but there’s a monthly fee of up to 30 CHF a month, depending on the specific package you select, and your age.
 Card payments made abroad attract a 2% fee in addition to the UBS exchange rate which has a surcharge included.
 International ATM withdrawals cost up to 5 CHF each, in addition to the exchange rate surcharge.

 What are the costs?